Zeigler Outstanding Educator Award

 2013 Bill Singhose

 2021 Craig Forest

 Mr. Jack M. Zeigler (class of 1948) received his bachelor’s degree in mechanical engineering after interrupting his education with 3 ½ years of service in the U.S. Army.
 While at Georgia Tech, he was a co-op student at two companies, where he worked primarily as a draftsman.
 In one company he earned $1.25 an hour; this was a raise from $0.55 per hour at the other company.

-Mr. Zeigler is the retired President and Owner of Fabrication Engineering Service Company, Inc. (FESCO).
+Mr. Zeigler, who passed away at the age of 93 on May 28, 2016 , was the retired President and Owner of Fabrication Engineering Service Company, Inc. (FESCO).
 FESCO specializes in the made-to-order fabrication business using high quality alloy steels to produce tanks for the chemicals industry and pressure vessels for textile manufacturers.

-He is also the recipient of the 1994 Woodruff School Distinguished Alumnus Award, and the 1994 Distinguished Engineering Alumnus Award sponsored by the College of Engineering at Georgia Tech.
-Jack Zeigler was born in Thomasville, Georgia and resides, with his wife, Sarah, in Charlotte, North Carolina.
+He was also the recipient of the 1994 Woodruff School Distinguished Alumnus Award, and the 1994 Distinguished Engineering Alumnus Award sponsored by the College of Engineering at Georgia Tech.
+Jack Zeigler was born in Thomasville, Georgia and resided, with his wife, Sarah, in Charlotte, North Carolina.

 Zeigler Outstanding Educator Lectures

 2015, Dr. Thomas Kurfess, Educating a New Generation of Leaders: Technology, Policy, and Responsibilities

 2014, Dr. Bill Singhose, Building a Culture of Active Learning

 2013, Dr. Srinivas Garimella, Engineering Education: It Really Should be about Human Transformation